 Three years ago, my officemates and I went to Coron, Palawan.
-The owner of the place we stayed in gave us a boat with two boatmen, and much like a paper boat we sailed not knowing where we would go, at least my companions and I were.
+The owner of the place we stayed in gave us a boat with two boatmen, and much like a paper boat we sailed not knowing where we would go.
 They took us to several islands, those that can be reached by the fuel that revved up the boat.
 Our island-hopping tour was spontaneous and unpredictable; we had no set itinerary.
 It’s an entirely different story in El Nido.

 If El Nido is a TV character it will be Monica of F.R.I.E.N.D.S, everything is organized.
 There are so many islands to explore in El Nido, they had to divide them into four different tours: